Castor Oil & Derivatives Industry & Trade

 o India's castor production fluctuates between 0.6 to 1 million tonnes a year.

-o The state of Gujarat accounts for over 80% of India's castor seed production (Gujarat State Official Portal), followed by Andhra Pradesh (Official Portal of Government of Andhra Pradesh) and Rajasthan (Government of Rajasthan Official Portal).
+o The state of Gujarat accounts for over 80% of India's castor seed production , followed by Andhra Pradesh and Rajasthan .
 In Gujarat, castor is mainly grown in the Mehsana, Banaskantha and Saurashtra/Kutch.
 In Andhra Pradesh, the main castor growing areas are Nalgonda and Mahboobnagar districts.

 o India's annually exports around quarter million tons of commercial castor oil, 1,50,000 tons of castor seed extractions (castor meal), and about 20,000 tons of castor seed.